 Required for the prospective elementary school teacher who will be teaching mathematics in the classroom.
-This class helps K-6 teachers clarify their own understanding of the math concepts they are required to teach.
-The structure of the real number systems is studied in detail as well as applications frequently encountered.
-For successful completion of this course, a proficiency test of elementary math skills must be completed with at least 80% accuracy in the following mathematical areas: numbers and computation, algebra, geometry, and data.
+This class helps K-6 teachers clarify their own understanding of the math concepts they are required to teach, from concrete to abstract applications.
+For successful completion of this course, a proficiency of elementary math skills must be demonstrated with at least 80% accuracy in the following mathematical areas: numbers and computation, algebra, geometry, and data.
 Does not meet Mathematics general education requirement.
 Prerequisite for ED337.
 (Spring)

-EL151 Fundamentals of Teaching Reading
+Fundamentals of Teaching Reading EL151

-Designed for lower level elementary education majors.
-It covers a variety of fundamental principles and topics necessary for a basic understanding for the K-6 elementary teacher candidates in teaching reading in a manner that will address the needs of all students.
+Designed for entry level elementary education majors.
+This course covers a variety of fundamental principles and topics necessary for a basic understanding for the K-6 elementary teacher candidates in teaching reading in a manner that will address the needs of all students.
 Prerequisite for EL350 and EL356.
 (Fall)